 The Staatskapelle Dresden, one of the most world’s most prestigious orchestras, was founded in 1548.
 Its principal conductors and music directors have included Karl Böhm, Kurt Sanderling, Herbert Blomstedt, Giuseppe Sinopoli, Bernard Haitink and Fabio Luisi.
 Christian Thielemann has been principal conductor of the Staatskapelle since 2012, and he will be succeeded by Daniele Gatti from the 2024/25 season.

 After Gottfried Semper’s first theatre from 1841 burned down in 1869, the opera was opened in its present design in 1878.
 When this building was destroyed by the air raids of 1945, Saxon State Opera became »homeless« until the reconstructed Semperoper was officially opened in 1985.

 Wolfgang Rothe has been commercial director of the Semperoper Dresden since 2005, and since January 2013 has also been in charge of Saxon State Theatres, an institution created out of the former State Opera and State Theatre.
 From 2012 to 2018 Wolfgang Rothe was also acting managing director of the Semperoper.

 Since the 2018/19 season, Peter Theiler from Switzerland has taken over the reins as managing director of the Semperoper.
 Nora Schmid will become the new Intendant of the Sächsische Staatsoper Dresden from the 2024/25 season.

 On 13 February, 40 years after its destruction, the Semperoper finally reopens to great celebration.
 Every evening one of the most beautiful opera houses in the world welcomes local citizens and visitors from near and far.
 The inaugural performance is Carl Maria von Weber’s »Der Freischütz«.

-The following world and European premieres have been held in the Semperoper since its reopening:
+The following world premieres (wp) and German premieres (Gp) have been held in the Semperoper since its reopening:

-- »Die Weise von Liebe und Tod des Cornets Christoph Rilke« by Siegfried Matthus (world premiere in 1985)
+- »Die Weise von Liebe und Tod des Cornets Christoph Rilke« by Siegfried Matthus (wp in 1985)

 - »Celan« by Peter Ruzicka (wp in 2001)

 - »The Good God of Manhattan« by Adriana Hölszky (wp in 2005)

-- »Dead Man Walking« by Jake Heggie and Terrence McNally (European premiere in 2006)
+- »Dead Man Walking« by Jake Heggie and Terrence McNally (Gp in 2006)

 - »La grande magia« by Manfred Trojahn (wp in 2008)